jbox-web/deploy-it-dockerized/README.md

 * Docker
 * Docker Registry

-to be installed before installing DeployIt.
+to be installed before installing Deploy'It.

 **1)** First checkout the repository and init submodules :